unkleho/reactronica/README.md

 # If you get a babel-eslint issue, create a .env file with SKIP_PREFLIGHT_CHECK=true in ./example
 ```

+## Known Bugs

+- If you get `Hooks can only be called inside the body of a function component.`, have a look at https://github.com/facebook/react/issues/14721.
+Try going into the examples folder and running `npm link ../node_modules/react`.
+- If multiple effects are added, effects don't update unless they are removed in the order they are added.
+Could be an issue with `[...prevState.effects, effect]`.

 ## Thanks

 - https://tonejs.github.io/
 - https://github.com/FormidableLabs/react-music
 - https://github.com/transitive-bullshit/create-react-library
+- https://github.com/crabacus/the-open-source-drumkit for the drum sounds

 ## License